-Environmentalists document methane in San Juan County
+Environmentalists document methane in county

 FARMINGTON — The news Monday that NASA scientists had mapped 250 sources associated with a "hot spot" of atmospheric methane over the Four Corners prompted environmentalists to conduct their own study Tuesday with the aid of an infrared camera.